Mikhus/gulp-help-doc/README.md

   * **keysColumnWidth** - max width of the column width tasks/args names (by default is 20 characters long)
   * **padding** - number of empty characters for left-padding of the output
+  * **groupPadding** - number of empty characters before group name output, by default is 1
+  * **defaultGroupName**: if group tag is not specified it will use specified group name, by default this name is 'Common tasks'
   * **logger** - printing engine (by default is console).
 May be changed to gulp-util or some other printing device if required.
   * **displayDependencies** - if set to `true` (default), prints the task